GregStanton/proposal-rmf-engine/README.md

 **Author:** Greg Stanton
 **Target:** Proof of Concept by November 28, 2025

-We propose a high-fidelity _RMF Engine_ designed to be a robust geometric core for a broad expanse of creative-coding features, ranging from expressive geometries to choreographed motions.
-To illustrate the unifying force of the underlying rotation minimizing frames, we present an intuitive and highly expressive API to go on top.
+We propose a high-fidelity _RMF Engine_ designed to be a geometric core for a broad expanse of creative-coding features, ranging from expressive geometries to choreographed motions.
+To illustrate the unifying force of the underlying rotation minimizing frames, we present an intuitive and highly expressive API layered atop this core.

-We use a state-of-the-art technique to eliminate distortions inherent to standard approaches.
-While this proposal centers on sweep geometries, the method also provides a reusable, composable system that supports a wide range of motion-based applications.
-These are briefly introduced in an appendix.
+We use a state-of-the-art technique (_double reflection_) to eliminate the twist distortions inherent to standard approaches.
+This provides an artifact-free implementation of versatile sweep geometries, including ribbons, tubes, and brushes.

+Crucially, solving twist distortions necessitates a robust arc-length reparameterization system.
+We implement a pre-computed look-up table (LUT) with Newton-Raphson refinement to achieve high precision at real-time frame rates.
+This decouples geometry from timing, providing a composable system that allows cameras and objects to smoothly traverse complex rails at exact, prescribed speeds.

 # Problem